cipher-ali/FNAF-Text-Game/README.md

 ### Small problem ❗
 There are two txt files named 'gameMechanics.txt' and 'map.txt' that are used in the game, but aren't displayed properly.
 Instead, there is an error saying "TEXT FILE NOT FOUND" (coming from the function I made to display text from txt files).
 I don't know how to fix this :(
-The txt files can be found in 'FNAF\text\'
+The txt files can be found in 'FNAF\text\' and in the folder where you extracted the files to